awsdocs/aws-control-tower-guide/doc_source/how-to-decommission.md

 To decommission your AWS Control Tower landing zone, follow the procedure given here\.

+**Note**
+We recommend that you unmanage your enrolled accounts prior to decommissioning\.

 1. Navigate to the **Landing Zone Settings** page in the AWS Control Tower console\.

 1. Choose **Decommission your landing zone** within the **Decommission your landing zone** section\.